RooksONLYfan/These-2-give-me-the-ick/README.md

 joking or not, bit weird youre calling them that meanwhile calling yourselves "child and mother" and then started dating a while back
 (according to @///theliveandthedead)

+if they SOMEHOW see this: first, good.
+Second, we still havent forgiven you for what u did to @///theliveandthedead, shame on yourselves.

 Will update this btw .

-if they SOMEHOW see this i still havent forgiven you for what u did to @///theliveandthedead, shame on yourselves.
+- Lilia